 See for Yourself

-In Ireland, you hear it in the laughter of children as they play in the street; you find it in the pubs—at the bottom of a pint, or in the keen sense of community that surrounds you as you drink it.
+On our Ireland Biking Private trip, you’ll hear it in the laughter of children as they play in the street and find it in the pubs at the bottom of a pint, or in the keen sense of community that surrounds you as you drink it.
 Authenticity abounds.
-Grab a pint and hold on!
+Sláinte.

 Lough Inagh Lodge

 My true home away from home when in Connemara is the Lough Inagh Lodge.
 It’s s simple place that needs some work done to it, but this gives it its charm, making it feel like home in a true sense, not just a hotel trying to mimic that feeling.
 Lough Inagh is run by a brother and sister duo who have generously had B&R guides live with them in the past.
 Dominic and Maire are the heart of the matter; they embody the Irish spirit that I miss when away.
 I love to see Ballyfin and the island’s other spectacular properties, and I love to stay there as well, but I miss Lough Inagh in the same way I miss my old summer camp—my connection to it feels visceral and real, a sense that few properties in the world could truly evoke.

 And that really sums up Ireland for me.
 It is a place constantly struggling to balance hope and despair in the best sort of way, resulting in countless Irish writers who excel at writing about life’s darker moments in a lighter a tone, a constant joke about the tragedy.
 Built into the culture is a mischief, an adorable and intoxicating mischief that needs to be felt and seen.
 It is the reason there is music in the pubs in Ireland, and poetry, and hope.

 About the Author

 A true world wanderer, B&R Trip Designer Tyler Dillon amassed a wealth of knowledge in his decade spent traipsing the globe.
 As a columnist for The Slow Road, he provides travelling tips and advice while sharing insights, anecdotes and his passion for the road.